-So, whatever assignments you have to complete, use the service that provides students with top-notch custom college papers, delegate your task, and embark on a trip to awe-inspiring and breathtaking Vietnam.
-This guide will help you plan an itinerary and visit the most amazing places the country can offer!
+Vietnam, with its economic potential, friendly people, and, most importantly, picturesque views, everyone is enticed to visit this country.
+So, whatever assignments you must complete, use the service that provides students with top-notch custom college papers, delegate your task, and embark on a trip to awe-inspiring and breathtaking Vietnam.
+This guide will help you plan an itinerary and visit the country’s most amazing places!

 Phong Nha-Ke Bang is the perfect spot if you want to escape from the city.
 This park owns a system of mystical caves, and you would need a licensed tour guide to lead you through its magical nature’s creation.
 The National Park is near Laos, and it has a vibrant and painful war history with numerous undetonated bombs and former hidden locations for Vietnamese military forces.

 France profoundly impacted the area during the colonial era, which now can be observed through the Gothic church, the town square, and the city hall.
 Furthermore, make sure to visit the Sa Pa Culture Museum.
 Learning about the city while staying there equals paying respects to its history, founders, and dwellers.
-And if you are lucky enough, purchase some handicrafts from an ethnic tribe.
+And if you are lucky enough, purchase handicrafts from an ethnic tribe.
 It will be a nice souvenir worth a million.